paritytech/substrate-api-sidecar/guides/STAKING_IMPLEMENTATION_DETAILS.md

 ### Eras & Depth
 The aforementioned calls are closely related to the eras (_our starting era and the number of eras to check_) that we check the rewards for.
-The initial calculation for `eraStart` (_our starting era_) and `depth` (_the number of eras to check_) happens in `fetchErasInfo` function.
-For this we use the `depth` and `current_era` information to calculate `eraStart`.
-Having that, we can start from `eraStart` until `eraStart + depth` and perform the checks mentioned in the following sections.
+The initial calculation for `eraStart` (_our starting era_) happens in `fetchErasStart` function.
+We use `current_era` (and not active era) and `eraDepth` information to calculate `eraStart`.

-### Change of Eras to check
+The initial loop starts from `eraStart` up until `eraStart + eraDepth` but the era (variable `e`) can be modified by the result of the calls `isOldCallsChecked` and `fetchErasStatusForNominator`.

+#### Possible Eras scenarios
+If only the new call is available and we are querying a validator account, the number of eras that we check will be  `current era - depth`.
+Example: if the initial eras calculation is `eraStart` = 1454 and `eraDepth` = 84 then we will loop from 1454 until 1538 (1454 + 84).

+If old calls are present then the era (variable `e`) of the initial loop will be updated depending on `claimedRewardsEras` array and `claimedRewardsErasMax`.
+Example: initial eras calculation is `eraStart` = 100 and `eraDepth` = 84 but then oldCalls return `claimedRewardsEras.length` = 20.
+Then we check also the new call:
+- if new call is available: we will check 64 more eras starting from era = 121 (since the status of the first 20 eras was already retrieved from `claimedRewardsEras` array).
+- if new call is not available: we will ignore the initial eraDepth = 84 and only return the status of the 20 eras we already retrieved.
+This happens because we have no other way (available call) to find the status of the rest of the eras.
+Also this logic is aligned and the same as the result that Sidecar was returning before (it was returning what it would find in the Staking Ledger).

-After the initial calculation, the eras we check can change in the `isOldCallsChecked` function.
+In the code, the checks in `isOldCallsChecked` can be explained as follows:
-First, we need to mention that the old calls are checked in the `fetchClaimedInfoFromOldCalls` function which returns `claimedRewardsEras` and `claimedRewards`.
-Then in `isOldCallsChecked` we check if `claimedRewardsEras` has any values and if yes then we take these values and populate the `claimedRewards` array in the new format of claimed response (`{era: ...,  status: ...}`).
-We might encounter some specific cases:
 - The `eraStart` <= max length of `claimedRewardsEras` array: in this case we continue checking the eras from `claimedRewardsEras.length + 1` onwards.
 - `depth == claimedRewardsEras.length`: in this case we do not need to check any further eras and we take the information that we already have.
 - in all other cases we reset `claimedRewards` which means that we need to check if rewards were claimed for all eras from `eraStart` until `eraStart + depth` with the new call.
 This was added because for historical blocks we encountered the case where `eraStart` > max length of `claimedRewardsEras`.
 Then the algorithm would need to use the new call to get the claimed info but in these blocks it was not available.
 So, we would have no claimed info returned.